elmiko/elmiko.github.io/_posts/2025-11-17-kubecon-na-2025-retrospective.markdown

 loads of good conversations.

 KubeCon North America for 2025 was hosted in Atlanta Georgia in the United States.
-The offical "KubeCon" was on the 11th through the 13th of Novmeber, with the CNCF co-located events happening on Monday the 10th, and the Kubernetes Maintainer Summit happening on Sunday the 9th.
+The offical "KubeCon" was on the 11th through the 13th of November, with the CNCF co-located events happening on Monday the 10th, and the Kubernetes Maintainer Summit happening on Sunday the 9th.
 I was lucky enough to travel to Atlanta for all the events, but the start of my journey was slightly delayed due to the government shutdown in the United States.
-It's worth mentioning the political activity in the United States, without going into too much detail, as I believe the current political climage contributed to the perceived smaller population at this KubeCon.
+It's worth mentioning the political activity in the United States, without going into too much detail, as I believe the current political climate contributed to my perception of a smaller population at this KubeCon.

 But, even though my flight was delayed by 6 hours, I was able to finally make it to Atlanta.
-I heard stories from many friends and colleagues who had flights delayed, and some cases cancelled, which led to a fun situation where most of us were asking each other "how long was your delay?" as we met at the conference.
+I heard stories from many friends and colleagues who had flights delayed, and in some cases cancelled, which led to a fun situation where most of us were asking each other "how long was your delay?" as we met at the conference.

 <img src="/img/kubecon-na-2025-selfie.jpg" class="img-responsive center-block" alt="Selfie at Red Hat booth">